 Lazies, How would you like a little more privacy and security for the pockets in your favorite tote, purse or bag?
 Adding a flap closure using the new Fusion fusible Velcro is a wonderful way to make the most of this versatile notion.
-Download the free printable tutorial below.
+Be sure to grab a FREE printable tutorial (a $9.95 value) below.

 Talk About Lazy!

 Since the ‘Fusion’ version of Velcro is a fusible, pieces of Velcro can be added at any time during – or after – a project!
 The possibilities are absolutely Lazy!
 Otherwise, use sew-in Velcro or hook-and-loop tape and add the pocket flap while constructing the bag.

 Add safety and privacy to an open-top pocket.

 The white dotted square indicates where a flap closure will be added to the lining for one of these pockets.

 The Miranda Day Bag from Lazy Girl Designs (pattern #LGD123), is loaded with 10 ‘pockets in the round’ as shown here.
 I’ve highlighted the pockets in the picture above with the white dashed lines.